autometrics-dev/autometrics-rb/README.md

 ## Features

-- ✨ `include Autometrics` exposes utilities that can instrument any function or class method to track useful metrics for your application
+- ✨ `include Autometrics` exposes utilities that can instrument class methods, in order to track useful metrics for your application
 - ⚡ Minimal runtime overhead

 **Coming Soon**

 - 💡 Writes Prometheus queries so you can understand the data generated without knowing PromQL
-- 🔗 Create links to live Prometheus charts directly into each functions docstrings via SolarGraph
+- 🔗 Create links to live Prometheus charts directly into each function's docstrings, via SolarGraph

 - 📊 Grafana dashboard showing the performance of all instrumented functions

 ## Usage